-In addition to our technology solution services, we offer education and mentoring services to our clients.
+In addition to our technology solution services and intellectual property assets, we offer education and mentoring services to our clients.
 We conduct IBM- and Oracle-certified training, where we provide our clients both a customized and established curriculum of courses and other education services.